semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_JOB\_RESULT

 The value of the `SEMAPHORE_JOB_RESULT` environment variable holds the result of a job.
-The list of values includes `none`, `passed`, `failed` and `stopped`.
+The list of values includes `none`, `passed`, `failed`, and `stopped`.

 Example value: `passed`

 #### SEMAPHORE\_WORKFLOW\_ID

-The value of the `SEMAPHORE_WORKFLOW_ID` environment variable is the workflow ID that is used during the execution of the active job.
+The value of the `SEMAPHORE_WORKFLOW_ID` environment variable is the workflow ID that is used during the execution of an active job.

-The `SEMAPHORE_WORKFLOW_ID` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto promoted pipelines.
+The `SEMAPHORE_WORKFLOW_ID` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto-promoted pipelines.

 #### SEMAPHORE\_WORKFLOW\_NUMBER

-The value of the `SEMAPHORE_WORKFLOW_NUMBER` environment variable represents the current count of workflows on each distinct branch, tag or pull request.
+The value of the `SEMAPHORE_WORKFLOW_NUMBER` environment variable represents the current count of workflows in each distinct branch, tag, or pull request.
-The first workflow in each of those gets the `1` for the value of `SEMAPHORE_WORKFLOW_NUMBER` and on each subsequent push or workflow rerun this value is increased by one.
+The first workflow in each gets `1` for the value of `SEMAPHORE_WORKFLOW_NUMBER`; each time a push or workflow is rerun, this value is increased by one.

-The `SEMAPHORE_WORKFLOW_NUMBER` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto promoted pipelines of the same workflow.
+The `SEMAPHORE_WORKFLOW_NUMBER` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto-promoted pipelines belonging to the same workflow.

 Example value: `42`

 #### SEMAPHORE\_WORKFLOW\_RERUN

-The value of the `SEMAPHORE_WORKFLOW_RERUN` environment variable  is `true` if workflow is a rerun of a previously created workflow, otherwise, it is `false`.
+The value of the `SEMAPHORE_WORKFLOW_RERUN` environment variable is `true` if the workflow is a rerun of a previously-created workflow, otherwise it is `false`.

-The `SEMAPHORE_WORKFLOW_RERUN` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto promoted pipelines of the same workflow.
+The `SEMAPHORE_WORKFLOW_RERUN` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto-promoted pipelines of the same workflow.

 Example value: `false`

 #### SEMAPHORE\_WORKFLOW\_TRIGGERED\_BY\_HOOK

-The value of the `SEMAPHORE_WORKFLOW_TRIGGERED_BY_HOOK` environment variable is `true` if workflow run was triggered via hook from the git repository.
+The value of the `SEMAPHORE_WORKFLOW_TRIGGERED_BY_HOOK` environment variable is `true` if the workflow run was triggered via a hook from the git repository.

-It has the value `false` in workflows which were triggered via [cron scheduler][scheduler] feature or through Semaphore's API.
+It has the value `false` in workflows which were triggered via the [cron scheduler][scheduler] feature or through Semaphore's API.

 The `SEMAPHORE_WORKFLOW_TRIGGERED_BY_HOOK` environment variable remains the same